MasihQadir007/credit-risk-classification/Credit_Risk/report-template.md

-# Module 12 Report Template

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithm).
+The purpose of the analysis was to build machine learning models to predict loan risk based on financial information.
+The dataset contained information such as loan size, interest rate, borrower income, and number of accounts, with the target variable being the loan status (0 for healthy loans and 1 for high-risk loans).
+The analysis involved several stages of the machine learning process, including data preprocessing, model training, and evaluation.
+We primarily used logistic regression as the algorithm for this analysis.

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+    * The logistic regression model demonstrated strong performance in predicting loan risk.
+    * Accuracy: 99%
+    * Precision for healthy loans (0): 100%
+    * Recall for healthy loans (0): 100%
+    * Precision for high-risk loans (1): 86%
+    * Recall for high-risk loans (1): 91%

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+The logistic regression model appears to perform best among the models evaluated.
+This conclusion is based on its high accuracy and balanced precision and recall scores for both healthy and high-risk loans.
+The model's ability to accurately identify both healthy and high-risk loans makes it suitable for assessing loan risk effectively.
+However, the choice of the best-performing model may depend on the specific problem being addressed.
+For instance, if it is more critical to accurately predict high-risk loans (1), then the model's performance in terms of precision and recall for that class would be a key consideration.
+Overall, the logistic regression model offers a reliable solution for predicting loan risk based on the provided financial information.